leangjia/blender_docs/trunk/blender_docs/manual/files/linked_libraries/library_overrides.rst

 This one operates in the 3D Viewport, over linked objects or local empties instantiating a linked collection (typically, a linked character).
-It is very similar to the *Make Proxy* operator, and is found in the same sub-menu :menuselection:`Object --> Relations --> Make Library Overrides...`.
+It is very similar to the *Make Proxy* operator, and is found in the same submenu :menuselection:`Object --> Relations --> Make Library Overrides...`.

 Unlike the method described above, it will go through the whole hierarchy of collections and objects, and override all those needed to allow posing/animation of a character.